ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 selects the node of the corresponding member value from it, if and only if that object has a member with that name.
 Nothing is selected from a value that is not a object.

-Note that processing the name criterion potentially requires matching strings against strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
+Note that processing the name //PICKER// potentially requires matching strings against strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
 Two strings MUST be considered equal if and only if they are identical